saddu94/PRODIGY_CS_05/README.md

-Here's a more professional and structured version for a GitHub README:

----

 # PRODIGY_CS_05

 This project, completed as part of an internship at Prodigy InfoTech, involves a cybersecurity tool for network packet analysis.